Mandie: Themes

-The Mandie books are Christian as well as mystery in theme.
+The Mandie books are Christian fiction, as well as mystery in structure.
 Mandie prays when troubled, and attempts to demonstrate Christian virtues of tolerance and compassion.
 Mandie is proud to be part Cherokee, and she has a diverse group of friends, including a girl with intellectual disability.
-Some critics have noted that the Cherokee and African American characters are at times depicted sentimentally and as speaking in a stereotypical dialect.
+Some critics have noted that the Cherokee and African American characters are at times depicted sentimentally and speak in a stereotypical dialect.
 For instance, Uncle Ned's speech is filled with terms like "happy hunting grounds", "squaw", and "papoose".

 Author

 Author Lois Gladys Leppard was a Federal Civil Service employee in various countries around the world.
 She made her home in South Carolina until she died on October 5, 2008.
 Stories of her own mother's childhood are the basis for many of the incidents incorporated in this series.